andrewthederp/Command-Prompt-2.0/README.md

+# DISONTINUED DUE PERFORMANCE ISSUES AND LACK OF MAINTENANCE

 # Command-Prompt-2.0
 This repository contains a command prompt clone that makes it easy to create CLI (Command Line Interface) applications.
 The clone is built using Python and provides a simple interface for developers to create and run CLI apps.